hpe-dev-incubator/hpe-dev-portal/content/blog/accessing-dtap-in-pods.md

 ## Introduction

 PySpark is an interface for Apache Spark in Python.
 Apache Spark is a unified analytics engine for big data processing, with built-in modules for streaming, SQL, machine learning and graph processing.
-Apache Spark can access data from HDFS and, with extension, file systems managed by DataTap.
+Apache Spark can access data from HDFS and, with the extension, file systems managed by DataTap.

-## Install ```pyspark```
+## Install pyspark

 There are lots of way to install Spark.
 The simplest way is to install pyspark package directly using ```pip install pyspark```.
 Run the following to install the prerequisite packages and pyspark.